cfengine/documentation/resources/additional-topics/itil.markdown

 and the speed of a response are undefined.
 In a sense, all CFEngine monitoring is potentially reactive.
 It is possible to attach actions which keep promises to any observable condition discernable by CFEngine's monitor.
-CFEngine is not usually considered event driven however, since it does not react “as soon as possible” but at programmed intervals.
+CFEngine is not usually considered event driven however, since it does not react "as soon as possible" but at programmed intervals.

 ## Record